 Idaho | Idaho State University |

-Illinois | Augustana College DePaul University Eastern Illinois University Elmhurst College Lewis University Governors State University Illinois State University Midwestern University Illinois Northern Illinois University Northwestern University Rush University Saint Xavier University Southern Illinois University Carbondale Southern Illinois University Edwardsville University of Illinois Urbana-Champaign Western Illinois University |
+Illinois | Augustana College DePaul University Eastern Illinois University Elmhurst College Lewis University Governors State University Illinois State University Midwestern University Illinois Northern Illinois University Northwestern University Rush University Saint Xavier University Southern Illinois University, Carbondale Southern Illinois University, Edwardsville University of Illinois, Urbana-Champaign Western Illinois University |

-Indiana | Ball State University Indiana State University Indiana University Bloomington Indiana University South Bed Purdue University Purdue University Fort Wayne Saint Mary’s College |
+Indiana | Ball State University Indiana State University Indiana University, Bloomington Indiana University, South Bed Purdue University Purdue University, Fort Wayne Saint Mary’s College |

-Iowa | Ambrose University University of Iowa University of Northern Iowa |
+Iowa | St. Ambrose University University of Iowa University of Northern Iowa |

 Kansas | Fort Hays State University Kansas State University University of Kansas Wichita State University |